Ruan Xiao'er

-Ruan Xiao'er, also known as Ruan the Second, is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Tai Sui Who Stands His Ground", he ranks 27th among the 36 Heavenly Spirits, the first third of the 108 Stars of Destiny.
+Ruan Xiao'er, also known as Ruan the Second, is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Tai Sui Who Stands His Ground", he ranks 27th among the 36 Heavenly Spirits, the first third of the 108 Heroes.

 Background

-The novel depicts Ruan Xiao'er as muscular and having a chiseled face, a wide mouth, a cold gleam in his eyes and some yellow hair on his chest.
-He is the elder brother of Ruan Xiaowu and Ruan Xiaoqi.
-They live in Shijie Village (石碣村; in present-day Liangshan County, Shandong), where they make a living by fishing in waters around the Liangshan Marsh.
-All three are good swimmers and fight well in water.
-Of the three, Ruan Xiao'er is the only one married with children.
+The novel describes Ruan Xiao'er as a muscular man with a chiselled face, a wide mouth, a cold gleam in his eyes, and some yellow hair on his chest.
+He has two younger brothers – Ruan Xiaowu and Ruan Xiaoqi – whom he lives with in Shijie Village (石碣村; in present-day Liangshan County, Shandong), where they make a living by fishing in the waters around Liangshan Marsh.
+All three brothers are exceptional swimmers and skilled fighters both on land and in water.